ChantalMP/RaDialog_LLaVA/README.md

 - Activate the environment with `conda activate chexbert`
 - Move to the chexbert directory with `cd chexbert`
 - Install the requirements with `pip install -r requirements.txt`
-- Set the absolute path to the chexbert env and folder in `RaDialog/local_config.py`
+- Set the absolute path to the chexbert env and folder in `RaDialog_LLaVA/local_config.py`
-- Download chexbert.pth from [here](https://github.com/ChantalMP/RaDialog/releases/tag/weights) and place it in in RaDialog/chexbert/src/checkpoint/
+- Download chexbert.pth from [here](https://github.com/ChantalMP/RaDialog/releases/tag/weights) and place it in in RaDialog_LLaVA/chexbert/src/checkpoint/

 ### Prepare Data

 #### 1) Download the RaDialog-Instruct dataset

+The updated dataset is currently under review at PhysioNet and will be available soon.
+In the meantime, you can use the previous version of the dataset by following the instructions below:

 - Download the instruct dataset from [PhysioNet](https://physionet.org/content/radialog-instruct-dataset/1.0.0/)
-- unzip it using `bzip2 -d input.txt.bz2` and place it in RaDialog/data/
+- unzip it place it in RaDialog_LLaVA/data/
+- in train.sh set the path to the instruct dataset (e.g. --data_path home/RaDialog_LLaVA/data/mimic_cxr_instruct_stratified.json)

 #### 2) Download MIMIC-CXR

 - Download the MIMIC-CXR-JPG dataset from [here](https://www.physionet.org/content/mimic-cxr-jpg/2.0.0/)
 - The dataset should be saved in .../physionet.org/files/mimic-cxr-jpg
 - Go to physionet.org/files/mimic-cxr-jpg/files/ and unzip mimic-cxr-2.0.0-split.csv.gz